-The main functions of the Audit and Standards Committee are
+The main functions of the Audit Standards and Risk Committee are

-- (a) To promote and maintain high standards of conduct within the Council and to monitor the operation of the Code of Conduct. - (b) To hear and determine complaints of alleged breaches of the Codes of Conduct by borough or parish councillors referred to it by the Monitoring Officer. - (c) To undertake the Council's audit and corporate governance functions.
+- (a) To promote and maintain high standards of conduct within the Council and to monitor the operation of the Code of Conduct. - (b) To hear and determine complaints of alleged breaches of the Codes of Conduct by borough or parish councillors referred to it by the Monitoring Officer. - (c) To undertake the Council's audit and corporate governance functions. - (d) To grant any dispensations in accordance with its Terms of Reference at Part 3 of this Constitution.

-The statutory roles and functions of the Audit and Standards Committee are set out in full in the Terms of Reference of the Committee at Part 3 of this Constitution.
+The statutory roles and functions of the Audit, Standards and Risk Committee are set out in full in the Terms of Reference of the Committee at Part 3 of this Constitution.